Bed Sores: A Sign of Nursing Home Neglect?

 Advanced bed sores are almost always a sign of hospital or nursing home negligence.
 Care facilities are responsible to prevent and plan against sores by conducting daily skin inspections and ensuring proper bathing, exercise, nutrition, and hydration for residents.
 While small sores can occur without necessitating neglect or abuse as the cause, a reliable care facility will take immediate steps to relieve the victim's pain and prevent any Stage 1 sores from progressing.
 Special mattresses, cushions, foams, and body guards can be used to ease the affected area, while providing proper nutrition and caloric intake will go a long way toward ensuring health and sore prevention.

-Call Jaroslawicz & Jaros for Legal Advocacy in Your Elder Abuse Case
+Call Jaroslawicz & Jaros, LLC for Legal Advocacy in Your Elder Abuse Case